 Text updated on

-In mid-January 2026, the number of new CVs increased quite sharply and, for the first time since 2022, exceeded pre-war levels.
-At the same time, the volume of new vacancies has fluctuated at around 80% of the pre-war level.
-Importantly, this does not mean that there are more vacancies than CVs.
-On average, there are 2.5 new CVs per new vacancy.
+In mid-January 2026, the number of new CVs rose sharply, surpassing pre-war levels for the first time since 2022.
+Meanwhile, the number of new vacancies has fluctuated at around 120–130% of the 2021 baseline.
+Importantly, this does not mean there are more vacancies than CVs.
+On average, there are about 2.5 new CVs for every new vacancy.

 The State Statistics Service of Ukraine stopped publishing unemployment data when the full-scale war started.
 The Info Sapiens research agency makes its own estimates of the unemployment rate.
-According to these estimates, Ukraine’s unemployment rate declined slightly to 15.3% in April 2026.
-The proxy indicator of poverty — the share of respondents forced to cut spending on food — fell to 20.1% in April.
+According to these estimates, Ukraine’s unemployment rate edged up to 14.0% in June 2026.
+The proxy indicator of poverty — the share of respondents who reported having to cut back on food spending — also increased, reaching 23.4% in June.

 Given that neither the number of unemployed people nor the size of the working-age population is known with certainty, it is appropriate to analyse this unemployment estimate over time.
 We see that over the past few years Ukraine has experienced a decline in the unemployment rate, while the overall level of poverty has remained high.